forklifters/mobile-ios-sdk-releases/README.md

 ### Publish the Flow

-Once a Flow is published, it can start showing in your App to qualified Users based on the targeting rules you specify.
+Once a Flow is published, it will be loaded by the Appcues SDK after any user of your App re-foregrounds it.
+At that point the Flow will start showing in your App to qualified Users based on the targeting rules you specify.

 You can verify that targeting works by checking that the Flows you have created show where you expect on your Device.
 If your Device is logged into the SDK Editor, don't forget to select the "Enable Flows" option.
 Otherwise, if you are logged out of the Editor and are using the App normally, Flows will show as long as: